 - Not as secure as a hardware wallet, fairly new wallet provider

-The interface is as beginner-friendly as they come and gives you an instant snapshot of your crypto portfolio, as well as all the features you need to manage your funds.
+The interface is as beginner-friendly as they come and gives you an instant snapshot of your crypto portfolio, as well as all of the features you need to manage your funds.

 Private keys and transaction data are encrypted and stored on your device, while a one-click recovery system is a useful feature.